catseye/SixtyPical/eg/rudiments/README.md

 This directory contains example sources which demonstrate the rudiments of SixtyPical.

-Some are meant to fail and produce an error message.
+Examples that are meant to fail and produce an error message are in the `errorful/` subdirectory.

 They are not meant to be specific to any architecture, but many do assume the existence of a routine at 65490 which